jacekdebski/AdventOfCode2019/README.md

 # AdventOfCode2019
-This is my solution https://adventofcode.com/2019
+This is my solution for https://adventofcode.com/2019